Parth515/100_day_python/README.md

 day_24_25 : the state guessing game
-day_26 : the list and dict. comprehensions day_27 : the miles to kilometer converter GUI day_28 : the pomodoro technique
+day_26 : the list and dict. comprehensions day_27 : the miles to kilometer converter GUI day_28 : the pomodoro technique (the time management gui) day_29 : the password manager gui